 I like to use a bug/plant sprayer to apply the cleaner on the deck.
 Spray it on nice and evenly, starting on the decking and working your way up to the railings.
 Why?
 Simple, because if you start on the railings first you risk applying too much on the decking areas.
-These areas would have the cleaner on for a much longer time, and will bake into the deck.
-You could end up with a uneven clean spots.
+These areas would have the cleaner on for a much longer time and will bake into the deck.
+You could end up with an uneven clean spot.

 So now that you’re cleaning solution has had time to sit, it’s time to start blasting away with the pressure washer.
-Be sure to use the correct bit, try the 45 degree one first and always stay about 12 inches from the wood.
-Just at fist until you get the idea.
+Be sure to use the correct bit, try the 45-degree one first, and always stay about 12 inches from the wood.
+Just at first until you get the idea.
 NEVER EVER turn the spray on while pointing at the deck.
 And never turn it off while spraying the deck itself.
 Just point away before and after each area.
-What happens when you first squeeze the trigger is that a ton a pressure is released and WILL mark the wood real nice like a knife.
+What happens when you first squeeze the trigger is that a ton of pressure is released and WILL mark the wood real nice like a knife.
 And when you stop (release) the trigger, you’ll end up doing what all of us would do which is to try and stay in the spot for that extra one second, resulting in another nice mark.

-So here you go, once you start keep going!
-Starting and stopping too many times will result in many many lines (marks) in your deck.
+So here you go, once you start, keep going!
+Starting and stopping too many times will result in many lines (marks) in your deck.

-I like to tell people to start with the bottom of your deck first.
+I like to tell people to start with the bottom of their deck first.
 This way you can play around until you get it right.
 Seems simple enough, and for the most part, it is.
 However, holding the nozzle too close and your wood decking can get ripped apart pretty good.
 Remember this, it’s the cleaning where you want to spend the money, and not in the pressure washer.
-For most good cleaners you won’t even need to use a pressure washer all.
+For most good cleaners you won’t even need to use a pressure washer.